bhartiy/learnsellacious/pages/12.reviw-rating/list-and-filter/docs.md

 visible: true
 ---

 Review and Rating is the detailed list view which is submitted by the customers.
-It will work when the customers give their reviews and rate the products from the front end.
+It will work when the customers give their reviews and rate the products from the front end.<br>
 You can control the review and rating from the global configuration.

 <br>**Rating**: Rating is the scale which is submitted by the customers based on their satisfaction.
 If the rating is 1, then the product rating is poor, when the rating is 5 product rating is excellent.